 He was the founding director of the Institute of Political Journalism at Georgetown University and a Fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University.
 He is a past president of the Philadelphia Society and a Media Fellow at the Hoover Institution.

-Edwards appears frequently on cable and broadcast outlets such as Fox News, CNN, Bloomberg, NBC, PBS, C-SPAN and NPR.
-He has been published in the Wall Street Journal, Los Angeles Times, Boston Globe, National Review, Human Events and American Spectator.
+Dr. Edwards has appeared frequently on Fox News, CNN, Bloomberg, NBC, PBS, C-SPAN, and NPR and has been published in the Wall Street Journal, the Los Angeles Times, the Boston Globe, National Review, Human Events, The Claremont Review of Books, and The American Spectator.

 Among his awards and honors include the Order of Merit of the Republic of Hungary, the Millennium Star of Lithuania, the Cross of Terra Mariana of Estonia, the Friendship Medal of Diplomacy from the Republic of China (Taiwan), the John Ashbrook Award, the Reed Irvine Media in Accuracy Award, Legend of YAF from Young America’s Foundation, and the Walter Judd Freedom Award.
 He received a Doctor of Humane Letters degree from Grove City College.